-- Modern B&C solvers such as Cplex, Gurobi, Express, SCIP etc. can be fully customized by using callback functions

-- Callback functions are just entry points

-in the B&C code where an advanced user

-(you!) can add his/her customizations
+- Modern B&C solvers such as Cplex, Gurobi, Express, SCIP etc. can be fully customized by using callback functions - Callback functions are just entry points in the B&C code where an advanced user (you!) can add his/her customizations

-- Most-used callbacks (using Cplex's jargon) - Lazy constraint: add "lazy constr.s" that should be part of the original model - User cut: add additional contr.s that hopefully help enforcing feasibility/integrality - Heuristic: try to improve the incumbent (primal solution) as soon as possible - Branch: modify the branching strategy
+- Most-used callbacks (using old-style Cplex's jargon) - Lazy constraint: add "lazy constr.s" that should be part of the original model - User cut: add additional contr.s that hopefully help enforcing feasibility/integrality - Heuristic: try to improve the incumbent (primal solution) as soon as possible - Branch: modify the branching strategy - ...

-Lazy constraint callback
+Lazy constraint callback CPX_CALLBACKCONTEXT_CANDIDATE

-- Automatically invoked when a solution is going to update the incumbent (meaning it is integer and feasible w.r.t. current model) - This is the last checkpoint where we can discard a solution for whatever reason (e.g., because it violates a constraint that is not part of the current model)
+- Automatically invoked when a solution is going to update the incumbent (meaning it is integer and feasible w.r.t. current model, e.g., because it comes from an internal primal heuristic) - This is the last checkpoint where we can discard a solution for whatever reason (e.g., because it violates a constraint that is not part of the current model)

-- To avoid be bothered by this solution again and again, we can/should return a violated constraint (cut) that is added (globally or locally) to the current model - Cut generation is often simplified by the fact that the solution to be cut is known to be integer (e.g., SECs for TSP)
+Cut generation is often simplified by the fact that the solution to be cut is known to be integer (e.g., SECs for TSP) Verlog, June 13, 2025, Trento